jose-acevedoflores/neon-class-macros/README.md

 ## Limitations

 - Methods decorated as `neon_class(constructor)` or `neon_class(method)` allow for receiving the `FunctionContext` directly as long as:
-  1. for a `constructor`, it's the first argument and is of type `&mut FunctionContext`.
+  1. for a `constructor`, it's the first argument.
-  2. for a `method`, it's the second argument and is of type `FunctionContext`
+  2. for a `method`, it's the second argument.
   3. for both `method` and `constructor`, the argument name is `cx` or `_cx`
+  4. for both `method` and `constructor`, the argument type is `&mut FunctionContext`
 - For decorated methods that return a `JsResult` you cannot rename the binding.
 This means you need to use `JsResult` or the full path `neon::prelude::JsResult`.
 - A method decorated as `neon_class(constructor)` must return a `Result<String, T>` where `T` implements `Display`.